httk-system/puppet-setups-control/docs/YUBIKEYS.md

    * kill the gpg-agent process: `gpgconf --kill gpg-agent`.
    * restart the pcscd process: `systemctl restart pcscd`.

-2. Secure the PINs and settings for the apps we will use.
+2. Secure the PINs and settings for the gnupg part of the yubikey.

    Note: *the default pin is 123456* and *the default puk is 123456768*.
    ```
    gpg --change-admin-pin
    gpg --change-pin
-   yubico-piv-tool -a change-puk
-   yubico-piv-tool -a change-pin
    ykman openpgp keys set-touch aut on
    ykman openpgp keys set-touch sig on
    ykman openpgp keys set-touch enc on